 I've been banned from posting on the forums - what now?

-Make sure you check all the forum rules above.
-If you think you've been banned by mistake, get in touch with our Terms of Service team by emailing firstname.lastname@example.org.
+If you think you've been banned by mistake, get in touch with our Terms of Service team by following the steps outlined here.